cenggel/cordova-loader/README.md

 * mode: Either production or development (default: development)
 * logging: This is optional.
 Just trying to give some transpency into the package. (default: true)
 * platforms: Array of platforms you are using  (required in development mode).
-* path: Path to your Cordova project directory (required in development mode).
+* cordovaPath: Path to your Cordova project directory (required in development mode).
+* savePath: Path to save the compiled assets (default: private/cordova).
+* loadPath: Path to load the compiled assets in production (default: assets/app/cordova).

 *Note: If you want to manually rerun the compiler just delete the private/cordova/[version]/[platform].js file you want to recompile.*